practicusai/docs/docs/advanced.md

 Col[last name] = RIGHT(Col[full name], LEN(Col[full name]) - SEARCH(" ", Col[full name]))
 ```

 Please note that columns with formulas are currently placed in the .dp file in order that they appear in Excel.
 If a formula column depends on another, but appears prior in Excel you can face execution order issues.
 For instance, let's assume we have A = B + 1 formula that appears in the 2nd Excel column.
 And B = [some existing column] + 1 appears in 3rd Excel column.
-In the .dp file you will see A = B + 1 first and it's evaluation will fail since B is not defined yet.
+In the .dp file you will see A = B + 1 first, and it's evaluation will fail since B is not defined yet.
 To resolve this kind of issue, you can 1) change the order of columns in Excel so that it matches the execution order of formulas, or 2) change the order in .dp file manually.

 ### Filtering with Remove_Except